ghluque/Import-data-from-PDF/README.md

 # Import data from PDF

-With Tabula library import data and convert the table in a Dataset.
+With Tabula library import data and convert the table in a Dataset for data analysis.